wikimedia/tutor-contrib-wikilearn/README.md

 This will:
 - Clone all Wikilearn-related repositories (including MFEs and edx-platform)
-- Install the frontend-related plugins (frontend-plugins-wikilearn, tutor-indigo-wikilearn) in editable mode
+- Clone the frontend-related plugins (tutor-indigo-wikilearn) in editable mode
-- Mount the cloned repos automatically inside Tutor

 You can also clone individual repos as needed: